-13 Oct Chopping Block: Ritz-Carlton Lake Tahoe’s Stanley Miller
+13 Oct Chopping Block: Q&A with Ritz-Carlton Lake Tahoe’s Stanley Miller

 Born and raised in rural northwestern Ohio, Stanley Miller graduated from Johnson & Wales University in Charleston, South Carolina, and most recently worked at the Ritz-Carlton Orlando, Grand Lakes, as well as the New York Marriott Marquis and Hotel Victor in Miami.
 Miller has served as Ritz-Carlton, Lake Tahoe’s executive chef since July 2013, overseeing all hotel culinary activities including the signature restaurant, Manzanita.